Escaping HintHunt London

 - They had one opening for the entire week we were in London.

 I booked it.

 When our big day arrived, we took the tube to Euston and made our way down Eversholt street.
 We found the nondescript storefront and went inside.
-Although we were relieved that neither table dances nor sex-change services were being offered, it was an eerily bare lobby.
+The lobby was eerily bare.
 No signage, no counter, no brochures.
 Just four chairs and a small bathroom.
 We were promptly greeted by Tibi, our Hint Host, who welcomed us and began explaining exactly what we had paid a lot of Pounds to do.

 The Hint Hunt rules were pretty simple:

 - We would be locked in a tiny room.